synhershko/FubuMVC.Bootstrap/README.md

-FubuMVC.TwitterBootstrap
+FubuMVC.Bootstrap
 ========================

-Quickly integrate Twitter Bootstrap into your FubuMVC application
+Quickly integrate Bootstrap 3 into your FubuMVC application